pgdr/talks/inhouse/PITCHME.md

 @ul
 * Purely advisory role (no "power") <br /> ![power](https://raw.githubusercontent.com/pgdr/talks/master/inhouse/nopower.gif)
+* We write some governance, but we don't "own" it
 * Ask for help without being scared of retribution
-* The professional network (Chief Engineer) will have your back
+* The Chief Engineer has your back!
-* We write some governance, but don't control it
 @ulend

 ---
-#### Software engineering is unlike anything
+#### Why pros and cons of SW?

+What makes software development different?

 +++
 #### Software engineering is unlike anything